mesosphere/marathon/docs/docs/deployments.md

 - __minimumHealthCapacity == 0__ : all old instances can be killed, before the new version is deployed.
 - __minimumHealthCapacity == 1__ : all instances of the new version is deployed side by side, before the old version is stopped
 - __minimumHealthCapacity between 0 and 1__ : scale old version to minimumHealthCapacity and start the new version to minimumHealthCapacity side by side.
-If this is completed successfully than the new version is scaled to 100% and the old version is stopped.
+If this is completed successfully then the new version is scaled to 100% and the old version is stopped.

 This gets a little bit more complex, if there are dependencies.
 When the applications of the example above will be updated, following actions will be performed.